svoop/rodbot/README.md

 #### Relay Extension

-A relay extension `rodbot/plugins/my_plugin/relay.rb` looks something like this:
+A relay extension `rodbot/plugins/my_plugin/relay.rb` defines the class `Relay` and looks something like this:

 ```ruby
 module Rodbot